HectorFuentes/Appointment-Manager/README.md

 The app was created using Unity3D

-All the files needed to develop the Unity3D app along with the C# code backend are contained in the App folder
+All the files needed to develop the Unity3D app along with the C# code backend are contained in the Github code folder